damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 iOS Hierarchy Viewer allows developers to debug their user interfaces.
 If there are problems with layout calculations, it will catch them by giving a real time preview of the UIViews hierarchy.

+iOS Hierarchy Viewer (since 1.4.6 version) gives preview of your data if you use Core Data API.

 ![](http://androiddev.vipserv.org/wordpress/wp-content/uploads/2012/04/Screen-Shot-2012-04-24-at-9.09.20-PM.png)

 Features